To read 400-word biographies of our associates based in Northeastern North America, click on a region below:

 *YANA BLACKWELDER is an experienced organizational development consultant, corporate facilitator, and executive coach specializing in global leadership development.
 Yana’s holistic yet commercially sound approach to talent management is based on the application of psychology and intercultural communication principles to the demanding environment of global business.
 Her coachees say she’s a “thought partner who uses rigor to make things happen.”

 A native of Ukraine, and completely fluent in both Russian and English, Yana holds bachelor’s degree in science of business from Carlson School of Management and a master’s degree in organizational psychology from Columbia University.
 She also trained and interned at the Summer Institute of Intercultural Communication (Oregon) and worked as a researcher for Columbia University’s Senior Executive Education Program.
+She holds a diploma from Coaching Development, a British training program accredited by the ICF, and she is certified to use several assessment instruments including MBTI, Hogan, and Team Management Profile Inventory.
+Yana is a member of the International Coach Federation and holds its Professional Certified Coach qualification.

 After graduate school and prior to becoming an independent consultant, Yana served as a senior consultant for Capgemini Transformation Group, where she delivered a number of organizational change initiatives for Fortune 500 companies including Boeing, Citigroup, Hubbell, and Wyeth-Pfizer.
 In her independent practice, Yana facilitated coaching programs for Coca-Cola Hellenic Europe, mentoring senior leaders from Italy, Switzerland, Poland, Czech Republic, and Greece.